Evolution of AI: Rise of Intelligent Machines

 Deepfakes and Misinformation: The emergence of AI-generated deepfake videos, images, and audio recordings has raised concerns about the spread of misinformation and the erosion of trust in digital media.
 Deepfake technology can be used to create highly realistic but fabricated content, leading to the manipulation of public opinion and potential harm to individuals and institutions.
 These controversies have prompted calls for improved detection methods, media literacy initiatives, and regulatory measures to address the threat posed by deepfakes.

-Facts on History and Evolution of AI
+Facts on Evolution and History of AI

 Early AI Programs: In the 1960s, programs like ELIZA, created by Joseph Weizenbaum, demonstrated the potential for natural language processing and interaction with computers.
 ELIZA simulated a conversation by using pattern matching and substitution to mimic a Rogerian psychotherapist.